 Required for PCMH Designation: NO Predicate Logic: 13.1-13.8

 PCMH Validation Notes for Site Visits

-Must have 13.1-13.7 in place before 13.9
+• Must have 13.1-13.7 in place before 13.9

 Documented procedures are in place to guide each phase of the specialist referral process - including desired timeframes for appointment and information exchange - for other key providers a.
-Practice Units have defined and validated the criteria which are most important to them when referring patients to a specialist, and revise or update database of preferred physicians regularly
+Other key providers are defined as those to whom patient is referred to manage an uncommon condition of special importance to the patient's well-being.